Study In Canada

 Newfoundland 9 hours behind IST* Newfoundland

-Atlantic Standard Time 9:30 hours behind IST Nova Scotia
+Atlantic Standard Time 9:30 hours behind IST Nova Scotia, Prince Edward Island, New Brunswick, Eastern Québec

-Eastern Standard Time 10:30 hours behind IST Eastern Parts of Nunavut
+Eastern Standard Time 10:30 hours behind IST Eastern Nunavut, Western Québec, Eastern Ontario

-Central Standard Time 11:30 hours behind IST Western Parts of Ontario
+Central Standard Time 11:30 hours behind IST Western Ontario, Manitoba, Central Nunavut, Saskatchewan

-Mountain Standard Time 12:30 hours behind IST Alberta
+Mountain Standard Time 12:30 hours behind IST Alberta, Northwest Territories, Western Nunavut

-Pacific Standard Time 13:30 hours behind IST British Columbia
+Pacific Standard Time 13:30 hours behind IST British Columbia, Yukon

 • Full name: Canada